Munchappy/legal/PRICING.md

 No setup fees.
 No monthly subscription.
 No marketing fees.
 No tiered plans.
 No penalty rates.

-The 7% is calculated on the **menu subtotal only** — the price of the food and beverage items ordered, before tax.
+The 7% is calculated on the menu subtotal only, meaning the price of the food and beverage items ordered before tax.
 Sales tax is collected from the customer by Munchappy and remitted directly to the appropriate tax authority on your behalf, as required under New Jersey's marketplace facilitator law.
 Tax is never subject to the Munchappy fee.

 ### What You Keep

-Your menu revenue — the full subtotal of every order — minus the platform fee, transferred to you via Stripe Connect on a weekly basis.
+Your menu revenue, being the full subtotal of every order, minus the platform fee, transferred to you via Stripe Connect on a weekly basis.

 ### What You Get